 My husband is addicted to pornography — can you help?

 With the explosion of pornography, men seem to gravitate toward it regardless of their moral beliefs and relational agreements.
+Sometimes, men self-diagnose themselves sex addicts, or addicted to porn.
+More often their female partners worry that they are a “porn addict” or a “sex addict.”
+Sex addiction is a debatable term but clearly sometimes pornography and compulsive sexual behavior become too problematic for good sexual functioning and good relationships.
 Women feel anxious and intimidated by the images that seem to be their competition.
 Pornography use can make women really angry at what feels like her partner’s preference for an image rather than having sex with her.
 Sometimes men, themselves, are worried about the time they spend on pornography and the escalation of their focus on sexual activities.
 Are you or is he a sex addict?
 At Awakenings, we can help you measure sexual compulsivity to differentiate normal drive from problematic behavior.
 Perhaps, the man has given up on negotiating sex with his partner and in despair has turned to porn.
 Or perhaps, the compulsive porn usage is only the tip of the iceberg for behaviors that violate actual contact with other sex partners like texting, chat rooms, escorts, affairs, and prostitution.

 We can help!
-We deal with sexual-compulsive behavior problems daily.
+We deal with sexual-compulsive behavior problems on a daily basis.

 Please also see our page on Infidelity if you have just discovered his porn use.

 My husband is the partner who doesn’t have any desire.
-I feel so embarrassed and unattractive by his low desire because all my girlfriends complain about how their husbands want them all the time.
 Can you help him?

 Yes.
 We work with male low libido too.
 When men suffer from low libido, their wives have often suffered years of damage to their self-esteem.
 We require men to have blood tests for serum testosterone and free testosterone at the onset of treatment.
 Low testosterone is a major contributor to male low libido.
 Your general internist or urologist will do this testing.
 If you don’t have a doctor, we can refer you to one.
 We will want both you and your partner to come to therapy, eventually.